Sandra Oh Returns To ABC, But Not To ‘Grey’s Anatomy’ As Dr. Cristina Yang

 A post shared by Sandra Oh (@iamsandraohinsta) on

 And another topic being addressed on American Crime this season is immigration, according to the Telegram, and it is a topic that Sandra Oh feels strongly about, especially in reference to the Muslim travel ban, put in place by Donald Trump.
-American Crime has covered such topics as racism, homophobia, culture and class warfare, and now, they are taking on the immigration crisis.
+American Crime has covered such topics as racism, homophobia, culture, and class warfare, and now, they are taking on the immigration crisis.

 RELATED REPORTS BY INQUISITR